unicef/giga-open-cost-model/README.md

 The following scenarios are available in the model:

 - `Lowest Cost`: determines the lowest cost of connectivity for the schools in question by selecting across the available and feasible technologies
-- `Budget Constrained`: computes the minimum cost under a constrained budget.
-When this scenario is selected, the models will attempt to connect the maximum number of schools within the given budget.
-The budget constraint is set with respect to the total NPV of the schools in question
 - `Fiber Only`: computes the total cost of connecting all the unconnected schools with fiber technology
 - `Satellite Only`: computes the total cost of connecting all the unconnected schools with satellite technology
 - `Cellular Only`: computes the total cost of connecting all the unconnected schools with cellular technology